twocentstudios/twocentstudios.github.com/_posts/2017-03-09-Stateless Coordinators.markdown

 In this post, I'm presenting an experimental iOS architecture I'm calling **Stateless Coordinators**.
 Consider what I'll present as still a work in progress.
 Along the way I'll be posing questions and considerations for changes or improvements.

+> Update: Soroush suggested "View Controller Factories" would be a more fitting name for this pattern.

 > Note: all code in this post targets Swift 3.0.1 and ReactiveSwift 1.1

 ## Introduction